energywebfoundation/ev-dashboard-client/README.md

 #### asset-registrar

-Registers an asset or user in the `ev-registry` smart contract and caches in registry-cache
+Registers an asset or user in the `ev-registry` smart contract

 #### prequalification-client